sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Statement:

-: An output of a provider, e.g. a report or an assertion about a collection result, that includes content-elements and statement-metadata (e.g. data origin or the point in time at which the statement was created).
-A statement can be accompanied by evidence of the validity of its metadata.
+: A statement is a subject defined in the SACM information model.

-: The structure of statements is defined in the SACM information model.
+: When a statement is used to provide content to a SACM domain, it is a top-level subject that bundles Content Elements into one subject and includes  metadata about the data origin.

 Subject: